 Matthew 5:5 MSG

-In the sermon on the mount in the book of Matthew, Jesus addresses how to live a joy filled, peaceful, contented life.
+When we question what does the Bible say about Godly contentment we can take a look at the sermon on the mount in the book of Matthew, Jesus addresses how to live a joy-filled, peaceful, contented life.
 Receiving approval is not even mentioned.

 “But godliness with contentment is great gain.”